 If you have ever watched an F1 race, you will have heard the term DRS plenty of times.
 If you are not familiar with F1 and the technical side of things, it can be very confusing.
 DRS has been integral to the sport since its introduction in 2011, but many don’t know what it means or how it works.

-DRS stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers looking to overtake those in front of them.
+DRS in F1 stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers looking to overtake those in front of them.
 It can only be used when certain conditions are met, such as when a driver is within 1 second of another car.

 These conditions vary depending on the stage of the race, and how big the gap is between the two drivers.
 Below, we will go over the mechanisms involved, and these conditions, to give you an understanding of why DRS is so important in Formula 1.

 What Is DRS And How Does It Work?